John Marshall (guitarist)

 John Marshall (born January 4, 1962) is an American musician, best known as a former guitarist for the heavy metal band Metal Church (1986–1996, 1998–2001).

+Career

-He was the guitar tech for Metallica's lead guitarist Kirk Hammett.
-Marshall also became the fill-in rhythm guitarist for Metallica's James Hetfield on two occasions when Hetfield was injured.
+Marshall was the guitar tech for Metallica's lead guitarist Kirk Hammett.
+He also became the fill-in rhythm guitarist for Metallica's James Hetfield on two occasions when Hetfield was injured.
 First in 1986 (while still performing his duties as guitar tech) while Hetfield's wrist was broken, and again in 1992 when Hetfield was recovering from burn injuries.
 Marshall joined the band onstage for a performance of "Sad but True" during Metallica's four-day 30th anniversary concert in December 2011 at the Fillmore in San Francisco.

 He also briefly played in progressive thrash metal band Blind Illusion (which also featured Les Claypool and Larry LaLonde of Primus).